skewyapp/skewy.github.io/content/pp.md

 **Website:**

 No data collection, no trackers.
-This website uses the "no-track" theme from [gezhav](https://github.com/gevhaz/hugo-theme-notrack).
+This website is created with the Hugo "no-track" theme from [gezhav](https://github.com/gevhaz/hugo-theme-notrack) (GNU General Public License v3.0).
+This includes icons and other design elements from the theme.
+Original content - all rights reserved.